BASHyourbtainsout/1010101010/README.md

 # Test games
-A small amount of game code by a small coder, working to become more advanced (Note, this is AI assited so I cannot take all credit, but it is still mostly my code)
-Intended to run in replit
+A small amount of game code by a small coder, working to become more advanced Intended to run in replit